vmware-archive/nerpa/doc/tutorial/tutorial.md

 ```

 The run script executes the following steps.
-1. Check that the Nerpa dependencies were installed as expected.
+1. Check that the Nerpa dependencies were built as expected.
 Specifically, it confirms that the environment variable `$NERPA_DEPS` points to a directory that contains the `behavioral-model` subdirectory.
 2. Run `simple_switch_grpc`, the virtual switch.
 If using veth devices, it tears down existing interfaces and sets them up.
 3. Initially configure the switch by passing the provided `commands.txt` to `sswitch_CLI.py`.
 This is a Python wrapper around the simple switch command-line interface.
 4. Start a new OVSDB server.
 Before this, we first stop any currently running ovsdb-server.
 We then use `ovsdb-tool` to create a new database, defined by the schema in `tutorial.ovsschema`.
 Finally, we start the server.